MeasureTransport/MParT/README.md

 ```

 #### Kokkos Options:
 MParT is built on Kokkos, which provides a single interface to many different multithreading capabilities like pthreads, OpenMP, CUDA, and OpenCL.
 A list of available backends can be found on the [Kokkos wiki](https://github.com/kokkos/kokkos/blob/master/BUILD.md#device-backends).
 The `Kokkos_ENABLE_PTHREAD` option in the CMake configuration above can be changed to reflect different choices in device backends.
 The OSX-provided clang compiler does not support OpenMP, so `PTHREAD` is a natural choice for CPU-based multithreading on OSX.
-However, you may find that OpenMP has slightly better performance with other compilers and operating systems.
+However, you may find that OpenMP (enabled with `Kokkos_ENABLE_OPENMP`) has slightly better performance with other compilers and operating systems.

 ## Example Usage